-Planting cowpea with sorghum, forage maize, Pearler or millet as a combination crop can add some real benefits: adding nitrogen to the system for increased yield, providing a more balanced ration for grazing stock, and adding quality to hay and silage cuts through increased protein and lower fibre percentages.
+Planting cowpea or Lablab with sorghum or millet as a combination crop can add some real benefits: adding nitrogen to the system for increased yield, providing a more balanced ration for grazing stock, and adding quality to hay and silage cuts through increased protein and lower fibre percentages.
 Planting rates for the components of a combination crop should be 50-60% of the recommended rates for the individual varieties.